 To benefit from buying in season, invest in proper food processing and preservation to utilize it for longer periods of time.
 You can dry them, make pickles, or fruit jams for later use.

-Stock cereals and grains
+Stock cereals and grains during harvest season

 Buy foods with longer shelf lives like cereals (maize, wheat, rice pasta) and legumes (beans, peas, lentils) during their harvest periods.
 It will save your budget by reducing the cost per Kg.
 Store them in hermetic containers and bags to prevent them from destruction from pests and moisture.
 Perishable produce like fish, meat and dairy products can be stored in refrigerators and freezers to keep it fresh and safe.

-4. Make your own meals at home
+Cook your own meals at home

 Prevent losing your cash on food budget by avoiding the conveniences costs of online shopping, home deliveries and dining out in hotels.
 It is less expensive to make your own meals at home than buying the ready to eat meals.
 To save even further plan to make a large meal.
 You will then portion them and refrigerate or freeze them until the next meal.
 You will save by buying ingredients in bulk as well as save time and fuel of small cooking meals.
 Besides, cooking can be a great bonding exercise for you and relatives.